 Thus, companies can create customer value by offering lower prices.
 It reduces the dollars spent by customers on product benefits.

-But, in specific cases, the price can also represent benefits.
-For example, when the price of goods rises, consumers are more and more interested in them.
-In economics, we call them Veblen goods.
+However, in specific cases, the price can also represent benefits.
+For example, when the price of goods rises, consumers become increasingly interested in them.
+In economics, we call these Veblen goods.

 For example, some people are happy with luxury goods because it gives them high satisfaction.
 The higher the price, the more valuable, and the more satisfied they are.